sandervandevelde/nmeaparser/README.md

 * Webio GRB-288 Bluetooth GPS mouse
 * GSpace GS-R238 GPS mouse (SiRFstarIII)

-*Note: If you want to have your GPS device tested and officially supported here, please send me a DM in twitter @svelde*
+*Note: If you want to have your GPS device tested and officially supported here, please send me a DM on github or twitter @svelde*

 ## Azure IoT Edge